transientskp/tkp/documentation/source/tools/pyse.rst

 A script is available to make it possible to test the basic functionality of the ``pyse`` code.
 It does not make all the features listed above available.
-In particular, at the present time, the FDR algorithm is not available.

 Assuming ``pyse`` exists on your ``$PATH``, it is involed by simply providing a list of filenames::